-Understanding the tax involved when buying a second home
+Limiting the tax involved in buying a second home

-There is no denying that second home ownership can be a costly experience.
-In addition to buying the property, furnishing it, protecting it with buildings and contents insurance, paying for bills and utilities, travelling expenses to and from the property and maintaining it to a good standard of repair, you also have to consider the tax.
+Owning a second home can be a costly venture: as well as buying the property, furnishing it, protecting it with buildings and contents insurance, paying for bills and utilities, travelling expenses to and from it, and maintaining it to a good standard of repair, you also have to consider the various taxes due.

 Council tax discounts on unoccupied houses

-Owning a second home may make you liable for paying council tax on both properties, and will almost certainly mean that you have to pay it on your primary residence.
-During the first six months of owning your second home, assuming nobody is living there and it is unfurnished, you will not usually have to pay council tax on it.
-Once furnished, you may have to start paying council tax at 100% of the valuation tariff, so you should contact the local council as soon as possible to inform them that the property is a second home.
+If your second home is unfurnished during the first six months you own it, and no one is living there, you won't usually have to pay council tax for it.
+Once it's furnished, though, you may be billed for council tax at 100% of the valuation tariff, so you should contact the local council as soon as possible to let them know that the property is a second home.

 Capital gains and income tax

-Selling your second home on for a profit can leave you exposed to capital gains tax.
-You have two years after purchasing your second home to let local councils know which of your homes is your main residence.
-Since capital gains is not applicable to a home that has been your primary residence, if you want to avoid the capital gains tax you will need to spend at least seven months living in your second home after nominating it as your primary home.
+Selling your second home for a profit can leave you exposed to capital gains tax.
+You have two years after purchasing your second home to let the relevant local councils know which of your homes is your main residence.
+Since capital gains is not applicable to a home that has been your primary residence, if you want to avoid the capital gains tax, you need to have lived in your second home for at least seven months after nominating it as your primary home.